cloud-ark/kubeplus/details.rst

 PlatformWorkflow Operator
 --------------------------
 Creating workflows requires treating the set of resources representing the workflow as a unit.
 For this purpose, KubePlus provides a Custom Resource of its own - PlatformWorkflow.
-This Custom Resource enables application developers to define all the resources in a workflow as a unit along with the inter-dependencies between them.
+This Custom Resource enables DevOps engineers to define all the resources in a workflow as a unit along with the inter-dependencies between them.
 The dependency information is used for ensuring robustness and security of the workflows including, preventing out-of-order creation of resources and ensuring that resources that are still in use cannot be deleted.

 PlatformWorkflow Operator does not actually deploy any resources defined in a workflow.
-Resource creation is done by application developers as usual using 'kubectl'.
+Resource creation is done by DevOps engineers as usual using 'kubectl'.

 Getting started